Portable Electric Fans in Healthcare Settings - The Cleaning and Management of

 - Do not use polishes as this may invalidate the manufacture’s warranty.

 - Switch off and unplug item from the mains socket and allow cooling before proceeding.
 Check for any faults/ damages.

-- Open blade guard with either releasing the clip or if it has a small screw holding guard in place, take screw out with screwdriver.
+- Open blade guard to either release the clip holding the guard in place or if it has a small screw take the screw out with a screw driver.

 - Soft brush on suction machine

 - Pre-soak appropriate cloth or dry wipe with a chlorine based solution or chlorine wipes clean and wring out ensuring that the cloth is just dampened.

 - Gently wipe each of the blades and the fan grill being careful to ensure that excess dust and debris in the air inlets and loop amplifier with a soft brush on a suction machine.